 The major administrative hurdle that needs to be overcome is the relocation of the Department offices and Mineral Museum.
-It is hoped that the El Zaribah Shrine Building on the Government Mall can be committed and remodeled for that purpose.
-The Facilities Management Division of the Department of Administration has completed work on the terms of the final settlement for purchase of the property from the Shrine.
-They have asked for bids for architectural and engineering design.
-Facilities Planning has predicted that remodeling and renovation will be completed and the building ready for occupancy sometime during the first half of fiscal year 1990-91.
+The El Zaribah Shrine Building on the Government Mall has been committed and is being remodeled for that purpose.
+The Facilities Planning Division of Department of Administration has predicted that remodeling and renovation will be completed and the building ready for occupancy sometime during the second half of fiscal year 1990-91.